 - Click Add or remove features, and then click Continue.

 - Expand the Microsoft Office and Office Shared Features nodes by clicking the plus signs (+) next to them.

 - Click Digital Certificate for VBA Projects.

 You should only use SelfCert to create signatures for use within your own organization.
 If you want to digitally sign a database and then distribute that database commercially, you should obtain a commercial security certificate from a commercial certificate authority (CA).
 For more information, see the See Also section.

 Package, sign, and distribute an Office Access 2007 database

 Office Access 2007 makes it easy and fast to sign and distribute a database.
 When you create an .accdb file or .accde file, you can package the file, apply a digital signature to the package, and then distribute the signed package to other users.
 The Package and Sign tool places the database in an Access Deployment (.accdc) file, signs the file, and then places the signed package at a location that you determine.
 Users can then extract the database from the package and work directly in the database (not in the package file).

 - Packaging a database and signing the package is a way to convey trust.
 When you package and sign a database, your digital signature confirms that the database has not been altered after you created the package.

 - After the database is extracted from the package, there is no longer a connection between the signed package and the extracted database.

-- You can use the Package and Sign tool only with databases saved in a newer file format (.accdb, .accde,...).
-Access 2010 also provides tools to sign and distribute databases that have an earlier file format.
+- You can use the Package and Sign tool only with databases saved in an Office Access 2007 file format.
+Access 2007 also provides tools to sign and distribute databases that were created in an earlier file format.
 You must use the digital signature tool that is appropriate for the database file format that you are using.